Skip to main content

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

-RS232 Firmware Devices Run the following command to search for RS232 device paths:
+RS232 Firmware Device Execute the following command to search for the RS232 device path:

 ls /dev/serial/by-path/*